nikolapavurdzhiev/recruitment-salary-calculator/memory-bank/progress.md

 ## Conclusion

-The Recruitment Salary Calculator project is **100% complete** and ready for production use.
+The Recruitment Salary Calculator project is **100% complete and production-ready**.
 All core functionality has been implemented, tested, and optimized.
 The project demonstrates modern web development best practices with a focus on performance, accessibility, and user experience.

 **Key Achievements:**
 - ✅ Simplified architecture without external dependencies